Spatial models of r-process remnants and their gamma-ray detectability: r -Process Gamma Ray Spectra

 where $N_A$ is Avogadro’s number, the index $i$ represents the nuclear species with decay rate $\lambda_i$ and abundance, $Y_i$, and the index $j$ represents an associated $\gamma$-ray with intensity $I_j$ and energy $E^\gamma_{j}$, as in \cite{2020ApJ...889..168K}.

-Equation \ref{eqn:spec_fnc} convolves the population of nuclear species, with the decay rate, with the intensity of $\gamma$-ray emission.
+Equation \ref{eqn:spec_fnc} convolves the population of nuclear species with the decay rate and the intensity of $\gamma$-ray emission.
 In order to have significant influence on the spectrum, a nuclear species generally needs a balance of these quantities at a given observational time.
 We plot in Fig. \ref{fig:spectra} an example of our synthetic spectra at $t=\unit[100]{kyr}$ and $t=\unit[1]{Myr}$ to showcase this point.
+The $\sim\unit[]{MeV}$ region is dominated by lines from $^{126}$Sb \citep{Qian1998}, while the $\sim\unit[]{keV}-\unit[100]{keV}$ region consists of a series of prominent lines from $^{126}$Sn and $^{229}$Th.
+This apparent contribution from $^{229}$Th at late times arises primarily from the $\alpha$-decay of $^{233}$U, which feeds into the $^{229}$Th decay chain.
+Although $^{229}$Th itself has a relatively short half-life ($\sim \unit[7.9\times10^{3}]{yr}$), the long half-life of its parent $^{233}$U ($\sim \unit[1.6\times10^5]{yr}$) allows for a sustained presence of $^{229}$Th in the ejecta at timescales of up to $\sim \unit[10^6]{yr}$, contributing to the gamma-ray signal at late times.

-The $\sim\unit[]{MeV}$ region is dominated by lines from $^{126}$Sb, while the $\sim\unit[]{keV}-\unit[100]{keV}$ region consists of a series of prominent lines from $^{126}$Sn and $^{229}$Th.
-There has been some recent interest in the 2.6 MeV gamma-ray line from the decay of $^{208}$Tl - while this line is not included in our synthetic spectra due to its extremely short half-life ($\sim$3 minutes), it is an interesting case to consider.
+There has been some recent interest in the 2.6 MeV gamma-ray line from the decay of $^{208}$Tl–while this line is not included in our synthetic spectra due to its extremely short half-life ($\sim$3 minutes), it is an interesting case to consider.
 This nucleus resides at the end of several actinide decay chains, such as that of $^{232}$Th, which has a half-life $\sim\unit[]{Gyr}$, meaning it could in principle trace \textit{r}-process nucleosynthesis sites.
 However, given the observational timescales discussed in this paper, the detectability of this line remains highly uncertain, and is left for future work.